Alcohol

 How does alcohol affect me?

-Alcohol can have a number of effects on your body.
-See the diagram below.
+Alcohol can have a number of effects on your body:

 How much alcohol is okay?